jacobobryant/cdn/sample/announcement.md

 before deciding if they want to subscribe).
 However I've decided this is non-essential and should wait until after we're growing consistently (we're not, by the way--we've been on a plateau for a few months, hence my recent focus on blogging).
 I'd also like to A/B test it too.
 In some cases, this will result in people subscribing who otherwise wouldn't have, but it could also have the opposite effect: people who would've hit 1-click subscribe instead do a demo and then don't subscribe.
 That's not necessarily a bad thing (I mean, still seems like a positive thing from the reader's perspective), but it'd be nice to see just how big the effect is in both directions.

+In any case, that'll probably wait until after I write integrations to automate the 1-click subscribes....

 Jacob